Creativity in art: the ultimate overview

 What does creativity mean to you?

 Creativity is the driving force of all artistic processes.
 Understanding what it means to be creative is fundamental to your relationship with yourself and your art-making process.
-A solid grasp of this multifaceted concept called creativity in the visual arts can positively impact your work and help you make art you love.
+A solid grasp of this multifaceted concept known as creativity in the visual arts can positively impact your work and help you create art that you love.

 In this post, I’ll share with you my most essential knowledge of creativity in art, including: